An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 2. Depreciate Costs Over Time

 Depreciation is the incremental loss of an asset’s value, generally due to assumed wear and tear.
-As a real estate investor that holds income-producing rental property, you can deduct depreciation as an expense on your taxes.
+As a real estate investor that holds income-producing rental property, you can deduct rental property depreciation as an expense on your taxes.
 That means you’ll lower your taxable income and possibly reduce your tax liability.

 For instance, maybe you purchase a home you intend to rent out.
 The value of the building itself (excluding the land it sits on) is $300,000.
 If you divide that value by the 27.5 year expected life of the dwelling, you can deduct $10,909 in depreciation each year.